Runador/JavaScript/README.md

 # JavaScript
-This repo contains JS Front-End projects
+This repo contains JS Front-End projects from SoftUni